Discover Homestay in Maida Vale

 Despite its proximity to the centre of the capital, it can feel a lot further out and removed from the big city as the canal running through it invokes images of Venice and green spaces.
 The nickname ‘Little Venice’ is new and refers to a southern canal journey in the area.

-What’s the typical accommodation type in Maida Vale?
+What’s the typical Homestay accommodation in Maida Vale?

 Unlike most areas of London, Maida Vale’s properties are primarily Victorian and Edwardian blocks of mansion flats.
 There are very few actual houses, although development is currently in place for more modern apartments and townhouses to be built in time for the introduction of Crossrail.